-- L Align on left side of field

-- C Center text within field (monospaced fonts only)

 - R Align on right side of field (monospaced fonts only)

 - B Align at midpoint of field

 - E Align at endpoint of the field

-Use L, B, or E for any font.
+Use \mathbf{L} , \mathbf{B} , or \mathbf{E} for any font.

 The red dot indicates the field origin and the line indicates the column position for each field in the following graphic.